 We all have to learn to express ourselves.
-It doesn't mean it's who you end up becoming.
+It does not mean it is who you end up becoming.
 We want to express ourselves, though, so we glorify God.
-When we do his work, we express our thanks to Him.
+When we do His work, we express our thanks to Him.